Creative Economy & Diaspora: The J2N Atkinson™ Approach

 Our work begins at the point where culture meets governance.

-• We redesign alignment between capital, ownership, and cultural origination.
+We redesign alignment between cultural strategy, ownership, and origination.

 • Diagnose authority and power distribution across governance structures

-• Identify structural extraction within creative and research economies
+• Identify structural extraction within creative and cultural research economies

-• Convert cultural value into research-legible and capital-legible intelligence
+• Convert cultural intelligence and heritage knowledge into research-legible and policy-legible insight

-• Align capital allocation with long-term infrastructure building
+• Align strategic policy with long-term cultural governance building

 • Embed accountability within fiduciary and executive decision systems